-Andorra's CES Approves 800 New Residence and Work Permits, Down 11% from Last Year
+Andorra CES Approves 800 Residence Permits, Down 11% from Last Year

 Key Points

-- Business leaders concerned over cut amid labor shortages, quota expandable by 30%.
+- Business confederation concerned over cut amid labour shortages, urges expansion.

-The Economic and Social Council (CES), chaired by Minister of the Presidency, Economy, Labour and Housing Conxita Marsol, issued a favourable opinion on a general quota of 800 new residence and work authorisations during an extraordinary session this morning.
+The Economic and Social Council (CES), chaired by Minister of the Presidency, Economy, Labour and Housing Conxita Marsol, has issued a favourable opinion on a general quota of 800 new residence and work permits during an extraordinary session.

-Business leaders from the confederation expressed concern over the reduction amid ongoing labour shortages, calling for prompt expansions if the quota proves insufficient.
+The business confederation has expressed concern over the cut amid ongoing labour shortages and called for expansion if the quota is exhausted.

 - El Periòdic•